 - Pizza Party - Maybe the most classic fundraising incentive but also the most delicious: award a pizza party to the winning class, grade or group of fundraising students at your school.

 - Sundae Bar at Lunch - Enlist a local ice cream shop to set up a sundae bar if your student body meets a certain fundraising goal or sell scoops at lunch and donate a portion of proceeds back to the school.

 - No Homework - Poll your teachers to see if it’s possible to award a “no homework” night for students if they reach a certain fundraising goal.

 - Extra Afternoon Break - Even if it’s not feasible to let students out of school early, offering an extra afternoon recess will be a great incentive to get them to bring in funds for your school.
 Bonus points if you offer something fun like ice cream or popcorn during the break.

-20 School Fundraising Events
+20 School Fundraising Event Ideas

 - Outdoor Movie Night - Project a movie on to the side of a school building where students and parents can spread out a blanket or bring chairs to watch.
 Charge for admission and snacks.